ErikOnBike/CodeParadise/README.md

 The tiny Smalltalk image does not include a Compiler or Debugger.
 If you try to start it using a desktop VM you will not get it running, since it assumes a number of Javascript primitives is implemented.
 The image is based on [Pharo Candle](https://github.com/carolahp/PharoCandleSrc) but has been extended with Exception handling, Announcements and the minimal ClientEnvironment classes like a Communicator.
 The code and some explanation for this tiny image can be found on [CP-Bootstrap](https://github.com/ErikOnBike/CP-Bootstrap).

+**Tip**: Do not forget to pull this repo regularly, since some code changes will need to be made on the ClientEnvironment as well.

 ### Load ServerEnvironment

 The ServerEnvironment should be run from a Pharo7 or Pharo8 image (**Pharo9 can't be used at the moment, see compatibility info below**).
 In the future other platforms like Cuis will probably be supported as well.